 A lot of spinal cord injury patients think that they have complete paralysis, but later find out that they were still in spinal shock as their functions came back.
 It’s difficult to diagnose whether you have a complete or incomplete injury when you’re in spinal shock so don’t be so quick to jump to conclusions.

-All quadriplegics are going to want to focus on recovering arm functions before even thinking about walking again.
+People with quadriplegia are going to want to focus on recovering arm functions before even thinking about walking again.

-Most spinal cord injury patients recover at least 2 levels of injury with proper physiotherapy.
+Many spinal cord injury patients recover at least 2 levels of injury with proper physiotherapy.
 Depending on how high your spinal cord injury is, your goals for recovery will vary.

 Similarly, every spinal cord injury is different.
 For example, 2 people can have C6 incomplete quadriplegia but depending on how severe the damage is, one might have more motor control or recover faster than the other.